mposolda/keycloak-freeipa-docker/README.md

 ---------------------
 If you want, you can build docker image by yourself.
 But you can skip this step and use pre-builded image `mposolda/keycloak-freeipa-server:1.9.0.CR1` .
 If you're going to build it by yourself you need to:

-**1** Download keycloak-demo TAR.GZ distribution of version 1.9.0.CR1 or newer and put this ZIP file to subdirectory `keycloak-dist`
+**1** Download keycloak-demo TAR.GZ distribution of version 1.9.0.CR1 or newer and put this TAR.GZ file to subdirectory `keycloak-dist`

 **2** Copy directory with OpenJDK8 to `keycloak-dist` directory under path `openjdk8` .
 Assumption is that `keycloak-dist/openjdk8/bin/java` is java executible.